robinsmith3/kates-api/README.md

 # Build a complete infrastructure to run API apps
 - mimic a cloud infrastructure
 - as secure as possible
-- as simple as possible for re-gen
-- use Teraform and Ansible
+- as simple as possible for re-gen - use Teraform and Ansible
+- pentest it with help from expert colleagues
+- the corolarly of crAPI, which is an API full of holes to test against

 ## Config